hrrno/wp1/docs/w1overview.md

 #### NIPH Data Delivery

-NPIH employee resopnsible for delivering data to researchers and other registers, able to:
+NIPH employee resopnsible for delivering data to researchers and other registers, able to:

   - Approve/reject data access applications
   - Approve/reject access to individual variables in an application